gtancev/CV/README.md

 # CV

+This repository contains a LaTeX template for a curriculum vitae (CV).

 ## Installation of Tex Distribution

 Before being able to compile tex-files on a machine, one might need to download a tex distribution.